Abolaji123/PortfolioProjects/README.md

 two Tables (titled CovidDeaths and CovidVaccinations) to ensure distinction and clarity of purpose while analyzing the data.
 The two tables were later joined in SQL during analysis.
 ## Data Analysis and Visualization
+The SQL script written for the analysis can be found [here](https://github.com/Abolaji123/PortfolioProjects/blob/main/CovidPortfolioProjectScript.sql)

 View Dashboard [Here](https://public.tableau.com/app/profile/aderoju.abolaji/viz/CovidDashboard_16715310841420/Dashboard1)